Senate’s Rules of Procedure

 (1) The Senate can establish standing and ad hoc committees to prepare matters subject to discussion.
 The composition, chairman, field of activity, tasks and the term of action of a committee shall be laid down in the decision on establishment of the committee.

 (3) The work format of a committee is a meeting.
-A meeting has quorum if more than fifty per cent of the members of the committee participate in the meeting.
-Decisions shall be taken by majority vote.
-The chairman of the committee shall establish the rules of procedure of the committee.
+The chairmen and members of the committees participate in a meeting with the right to speak and vote.
+A meeting has a quorum if more than half of the committee members attend the meeting.
+Decisions are adopted by a majority vote.
+The chairman of the committee determines the committee’s rules of procedure. [entry into force 01.08.2025]

-(4) The secretary of the committee appointed by the area director shall arrange administrative procedures of the committee.
-Minutes shall be taken of the meetings of the committee.
-The materials submitted for discussing an item on the agenda shall be appended to the minutes.
+(4) The administrative procedures of the committee shall be managed by the committee secretary appointed by the chairman of the committee.
+Minutes shall be taken of committee meetings.
+The materials submitted for the discussion of the agenda items shall be attached to the minutes. [entry into force 01.08.2025]

 9. Repeal of Regulation